 If you come to Finland from a country outside the EU area, you can become entitled to benefits only if you move to Finland on a permanent basis and your intention is to stay here also after the service.

 Professional athletes are compared to employees.
-If the monthly wage amounts to at least EUR 696.60 per month, you can be entitled to benefits.
+If the monthly wage amounts to at least EUR 726.27 per month, you can be entitled to benefits.
+Even if you earn less than that, you may be eligible for an infectious disease allowance if you are a national of another EU or EEA country or of Switzerland or the United Kingdom (Great Britain and Northern Ireland).

 If you come from a country outside the EU/EEA area, you need a residence permit for employees.